HarmonicTons/ts-algebraic-types/README.md

 const myEvenNumber: EvenNumber = 6;
-// will compile BUT is unsafe (no validation of business rule) : const myEvenNumber: EvenNumber = 6 as EvenNumber; const myEvenNumber: EvenNumber = 5 as EvenNumber; // !!
+// will compile BUT is unsafe (no validation of business rule) : const myEvenNumber: EvenNumber = 6 as EvenNumber; const myEvenNumber: EvenNumber = 5 as EvenNumber; // no error !!
 // will compile AND is safe:
 const myEvenNumber: EvenNumber = evenNumberTypeHandler.cast(6);
 // will compile and throw an error on runtime: